Fuel Tech Experts

 by Andy Published on Friday, March 13th, 2015

-A question I am regularly asked is whether fuel additives can be added at a higher dose or added to less fuel in order to make a stronger concentrate, and whether this is more beneficial.
+I am regularly asked whether fuel additives can be added at a higher dose or added to less fuel to make a more potent concentrate and whether this is more beneficial.

-The answer in most cases is no. This is because additives are specifically designed to work with a certain amount of fuel.
-This ensures that any deposits are removed and dispersed in a controlled manner and that too many deposits aren’t purged through the system at once.
+The answer in most cases is no. This is because detergents, cetane improvers, dispersants, lubricants, etc., are designed to work with a specific amount of fuel.
+This ensures that any deposits are removed and dispersed in a controlled manner and aren’t purged through the system too quickly.
+It also reduces the risk of overloading the fuel with too much cetane improver or other functions that risk negating the benefits they set out to achieve.

-Polyetheramine-based cleaners, for example, work much better when treating the correct amount of fuel (i.e. a full tank of fuel) and allowing the chemistry to gradually remove deposits in a controlled way.
-If you add a cleaner designed for sixty litres of fuel to ten litres of fuel, not only do you run the risk of removing deposits too quickly but you also lose the benefit of the extended duration that sixty litres will provide.
+For example, amine and Polyetheramine-based fuel cleaners work much better when used with the correct amount of fuel and gradually allow the chemistry to remove deposits in a controlled way.
+If you add a cleaner designed for sixty litres of fuel to ten litres of fuel, you run the risk of removing deposits too quickly and lose the benefit of the extended duration that sixty litres will provide.

-The reason for this is that many additives are designed to work with fuel flow where the actual action of removing deposits requires the fuel to be in motion.
-Therefore, deposits are removed layer by layer as the fuel is moving through the system.
+Another reason for this is that fuel cleaners are designed to work with fuel flow where the actual act of removing deposits requires the fuel to be in motion.
+Deposits are removed layer by layer as the fuel moves through the system.
 The stronger the concentrate – and the less fuel that is treated – the lesser the amount of total motion that occurs.
+Amines dissolve and disperse deposits and prevent them from accumulating in the fuel system.

-Therefore, do not be tempted to treat with a much higher concentrate except when professionally instructed to do so and when, for example, a heavily-contaminated fuel injector requires urgent attention.
-In this instance some cleaners can be safely added directly to the fuel rail or fuel filter.
-However, this is a procedure that should be carried out by a professional and is not really relevant to in-the-tank fuel cleaners.
+Therefore, do not be tempted to treat with a much higher concentration except when professionally instructed to do so and when, for example, a heavily-contaminated fuel injector requires urgent attention.
+In this instance, some cleaners can be safely added directly to the fuel rail or fuel filter.
+However, this procedure should be carried out by a professional and is not relevant to in-the-tank fuel cleaners.

-Different chemistries work in different ways.
-High-strength cleaners in particular generally require a much larger volume of chemistry, polyetheramine being one of them.
-Such cleaning power requires volume.
+Also, note that different chemistries work in different ways.
+High-strength cleaners, in particular, generally require a much larger volume of chemistry, pibsa, amine, polyetheramine, etc. Such cleaning power requires volume.

 Related posts: